Vanguard University Faculty Librarians & Staff

 Pam Crenshaw received her MLIS from San Jose State in August, 2005.
 She received her BA in Business from SCC in 1992.
 Pam began her career at SCC in 1975-1979 and returned in 1986.
 She previously worked in the Business Office, the Provost and President’s office, and Advancement before launching her library career.
 Because of her long-term association with SCC/VU she was asked to make the Archives her primary responsibility.
 She received her Certified Archivist certification from The Academy of Certified Archivists in 2009.
 She is one of only approximately 1,000 Certified Archivists in the United States.
 She has also completed a two week course with the Western Archives of the Society of California Archivists.

-In addition to the Archives, Pam can be found at the reference desk, in the computer lab teaching students how to research, processing course reserves for professors and interlibrary loans for students and professors.
+In addition to the Archives, Pam can be found at the reference desk, in the computer lab teaching students how to research and processing course reserves for professors.
 She also serves as an academic advisor for undeclared students.
 Pam serves the institution on the Faculty Senate, Undergraduate Studies Committee, and WASC Accreditation Steering Committee.

 Pam holds membership with the American Library Association, California Academic and Research Libraries, Society for American Archivists, Society of California Archivists, and The Academy of Certified Archivists.

 Elena Nipper, MA, MLIS

 Associate Professor/Reference and Instruction Librarian

 Elena is a Reference and Instruction Librarian.
 She received her MLIS in December of 2008 from San Jose State University, and graduated from VU with a BA in History and Political Science (1996) and an MA in Religion (1999).
 Her responsibilities include reference, instruction, cataloging, collection development, advising undeclared students, serving on faculty committees, and managing staff.

 Elena holds memberships with Beta Phi Mu (the Library and Information Studies Honor Society), the American Theological Library Association, California Academic and Research Libraries, and the Society of Biblical Literature.
 Her professional interests include theological librarianship, international collaboration, grant seeking, and library outreach.